Clare Mallory

 Clare Mallory is the pen name under which Winifred Constance McQuilkan Hall (25 September 1913 – 20 April 1991) wrote ten children's books published between 1947 and 1951.

 Clare Mallory is primarily remembered as a superior exponent of the girls' school story.
-Prior to her marriage she was headmistress of a day and boarding school in Dunedin, New Zealand and in her short autobiography published in Hugh Anderson's The Singing Roads (Wentworth Press, 1965) she describes her first books as coming from stories she made up to entertain her students while they prepared food parcels for Britain.
+Prior to her marriage she was headmistress of a day and boarding school in Dunedin, New Zealand, and in her short autobiography published in Hugh Anderson's The Singing Roads (Wentworth Press, 1965) she describes her first books as coming from stories she made up to entertain her students while they prepared food parcels for Britain.

 Biography

-Clare Mallory was born in Invercargill, New Zealand in 1913.
-She attended Southland Girls' High School where she was dux, University of Otago in Dunedin where she studied English and Classics, graduating with an M.A., and Somerville College, Oxford, where she gained a First in English.
-She returned to New Zealand to teach, first at Otago Girls' High School and then as headmistress of Columba College, Dunedin in 1942.
+Clare Mallory was born Winifred Constance McQuilkan in Invercargill, New Zealand, in 1913.
+She attended Southland Girls' High School where she was dux in 1930, University of Otago in Dunedin where she studied English and Classics, graduating with an M.A., and Somerville College, Oxford, where she gained a First in English.
+She returned to New Zealand to teach, first at Otago Girls' High School and then as headmistress of Columba College, Dunedin, in 1942.
 She left that position when she married Frank Hall in 1949.
-After her marriage the couple lived in London for a few years but came back to New Zealand in 1952, and Mallory lived there until her death in 1991.
+After their marriage the couple lived in London for a few years but came back to New Zealand in 1952, and Mallory lived there until her death in 1991.